 I love a world full of creativity, inspiration and passion.
-At the recent Dromkeen Literacy Festival, I enjoyed listening to and being surrounded by so many talented people, authors, illustrators, cartoonists, painters and balloonists.
+At the recent Dromkeen Literary Festival, I enjoyed listening to and being surrounded by so many talented people, authors, illustrators, cartoonists, painters and balloonists.
 This had me thinking about creativity, inspiration and passion.
 There are so many creative people in the world and I admire their bravery.

 Being a writer, I believe these three ingredients CREATIVITY, INSPIRATION and PASSION are important in the process of story writing.

 As I strolled around the Dromkeen gardens, I noticed a cartoonist who was drawing under a canopy.
 He rested his clipboard on his arm as he observed a lady sitting in a chair.
 His thick black texta began to outline her face.

 The resemblance was amazing.
 This was something I wanted to try.